MostlyEmre/MostlyEmre/README.md

 Plus, I did design for a long time.
 So I am familiar with design tools like Adobe XD, Figma, Photoshop, Illustrator, etc.

 ### 🔭 Currently working on ...
+  - HN Paywall Archiver Front-end (See repos for detailed info)
   - **SaveThat.ca**: A directory to help immigrants/newly landed adjust to Canada's brand ecosystem. **Tech**: ReactJS, Tailwind CSS, Firebase.
   - I plan to go full-time digital nomad.
 It is a challenging process so I'm working on it.
 (Also planning to work on a planner tool for it.)